 Brees lines up with great field position.
 As great as his game was, it would be this drive that would cement his legacy for good or bad.
 He had to know this.

-What does Brees do?
-He orchestrates the perfect drive.
+Brees orchestrates a perfect drive.
 Again.
-No pass goes more than 10 yards - he simply looked at all his options, many of them involving a home-run ball, and instead just gets the ball perfectly underneath.
-RB Reggie Bush gets a first down run, and later a completion for a 1st down.
-WR Robert Meachem gets in on the act with a 6 yard catch.
+No pass goes more than 10 yards - he simply looked at all his options, many of them involving a home-run ball, and instead just zipped the ball perfectly underneath to awaiting receivers.
+RB Reggie Bush gets a first down run, and later grabs a completion for a first down.
+WR Robert Meachem then gets in on the act with a 6 yard catch.
 Again, it's just textbook quarterbacking and making the perfect decisions every time.

 It ends with a quick out on 2nd and goal at the 2 to TE Jeremy Shockey to give the Saints their first lead since the beginning of the 3rd quarter.
 The 2-point conversion to WR Lance Moore looks incomplete - but Payton challenges, and the replay shows clearly that Moore put the ball completely across the goal line.
 Two point conversion good, and the Saints have the momentum now: Saints 24, Colts 17.